 Nor will this essay spend much time on the well-known fact that Taft was exceedingly ample in girth as well as intellect.
 Thus, there will be minimal recounting of the many comments about his size.
 One may note, however, perhaps the most famous line in Secretary of State Elihu Root's response to Taft's report from the Philippines that his health was much improved and he had been able to ride on horseback for some twenty miles.
-In reply, Root telegraphed, "How is the horse?"6 Taft's response is less well known and reflects the self-deprecating nature of the man: "Your cable inquiry about the condition of the horse ... was too good to keep, so I published the dispatch and have been made the subject of joke in the local newspapers ever since."7 Many contemporaries commented on the kindly and genial nature that Taft radiated.
+In reply, Root telegraphed, "How is the horse?"6 Taft's response is less well known and reflects the self-deprecating nature of the man: "Your cable inquiry about the condition of the horse . . . was too good to keep, so I published the dispatch and have been made the subject of joke in the local newspapers ever since."7 Many contemporaries commented on the kindly and genial nature that Taft radiated.
 He was, quoted one of his closest confidants, Gus Karger, "America's best liked and best licked president."8 Even Justice David Brewer could not resist observing that he had been informed that "Taft is the politest man alive.
-I heard that recently he rose in a street car and gave his seat to three ladies."9 He looked, wrote another observer, "like an American bison, [albeit] a gentle kind one."10
+I heard that recently he rose in a street car and gave his seat to three ladies."
+He looked, wrote another observer, "like an American bison, [albeit] a gentle kind one."10 still resonate with scholars of today.

-But beneath this exterior amiability, Taft revealed perceptive insights on men and events of his time-at least to those correspondents whom he trusted.
-A few samples may serve to round out this very brief introduction, and they still resonate with scholars of today.
 See, for example, his angry comments on Henry Cabot Lodge and Woodrow Wilson as the Senate debated and doomed American participation in the League of Nations during 1918 and 1919.
-Taft faulted both men, who continued "to exalt their personal prestige and the saving of their ugly faces above the welfare of the country and the world."11 On November 3, 1919, he wrote to Karger that "It]he whole world has suffered through the bitter personal antagonism, vanity and smallness of two men, Henry Cabot Lodge and Woodrow Wilson,"12 "As between Lodge and Wilson there is very little difference, in my estimation."13 "Wilson . . . has just as much of vanity and egotism and a disregard of the country's welfare and that of the world as has Lodge,"14
+Taft faulted both men, who continued "to exalt their personal prestige and the saving of their ugly faces above the welfare of the country and the world."11 On November 3, 1919, he wrote to Karger that "[t]he whole world has suffered through the bitter personal antagonism, vanity and smallness of two men, Henry Cabot Lodge and Woodrow Wilson."12 "As between Lodge and Wilson there is very little difference, in my estimation."13 "Wilson...has just as much of vanity and egotism and a disregard of the country's welfare and that of the world as has Lodge."14